 If you are thinking about trying IF, these tips will make it easier to get started.

 When you start an IF plan, you are bound to feel hungry at some point.
 Or are you thirsty?
 Sometimes it's hard to tell.
 A different 2011 study shows that thirstiness is common and persists throughout the day.
-If you are mistaking thirst for hunger, you are going to feel very hungry, all the time, as you start an IF plan.
+If you are mistaking thirst for hunger, you will feel starving all the time as you start an IF plan.